ihmeuw/cascade-at/docs/dev/parameters.rst

 Nice-to-haves:

  * Know which parameters were read or unread.
+ * Freeze parameters within the scope where they are treated as parameters.
  * Have strict typing for parameters.
  * Have a description for each parameter.
  * Store them hierarchically.
  * Access all parameters within "your" section of the hierarchy.
  * Difference between parameters sets.
- * Dot access with completion.
+ * Dot access with tab-completion.

 The Cascade Plancan transform settings into an internal representation of parameters.
 Why transform it?